 Full review →What is ChatGPT?

 ChatGPT is OpenAI's flagship AI assistant, built on the GPT-4o and GPT-4.1 architecture.
 It handles an extraordinary range of tasks including content writing, code generation, data analysis, mathematical reasoning, creative brainstorming, and real-time web browsing.
 The free tier provides access to GPT-3.5, while ChatGPT Plus ($20/mo) unlocks GPT-4o with image generation via DALL-E, voice conversations, file analysis, and the ability to create Custom GPTs for recurring workflows.
 The ecosystem is its biggest advantage: thousands of plugins, Code Interpreter for running Python and analyzing data, and deep integrations with tools like Zapier, Canva, and Notion.
 For teams, ChatGPT Team ($25/mo per seat) adds admin controls and workspace features.
 Enterprise customers get dedicated instances with SSO and unlimited access.
 With over 200 million weekly active users, ChatGPT remains the most widely adopted AI assistant and the default starting point for most people entering the AI space.
 The tool is best suited for general-purpose ai tasks, content writing, coding assistance.
-It offers a free tier alongside paid plans (Free · Plus $20/mo · Team $25/mo), making it accessible for individuals and teams alike.
+It offers a free tier alongside paid plans (Free · Plus $20/mo · Team $30/user/mo), making it accessible for individuals and teams alike.

 What is Consensus?